andystitt829/vcwp/readme.md

 VCWP is kept intentionally minimal so you can focus in on the fewest amount of features needed to be an active, working WordPress theme.

 ## Installing VCWP

+To start playing with VCWP, you'll need a local WordPress installation.
+[LocalWP](https://localwp.com/) is an easy, free option that requires just a few clicks and no complex configurations.